Serie „Earth Top View“

 They were so impressed by the effect of this painting that they repeatedly looked at it from different perspectives.
 In conversations with visitors, I was told that the painting described their life situation or that they saw "light at the end of the tunnel."
 Based on these personal impressions, I decided to paint another painting with a similar structure, but with the light coming from above.
 I made the following draft in my sketchbook:

-When the request came this year to create something on the theme of consolation, I immediately thought about implementing this design.
+When the request came to create something on the theme of consolation, I immediately thought about implementing this design.
 But how do you paint a forest path?
-Reading a magnificent work by TASCHEN Publishers about Vincent van Gogh helped me.
-He had a knack for using complementary contrasts to create very "lively" pictures.
+Reading a great work by TASCHEN Publishing about Vincent van Gogh.
+He had a knack for using complementary contrasts to create very "lively" images.
 Thus, his painting "Forest Path" became a model for my first attempt at painting a forest path:

 Forest Path – Painting Study on Canvas 40x30cm